ZounMedia/dom-manipulation-basics/README.md

 - querySelectorAll --> returns all elements that match a specific CSS selector and returns them in an array → let elements = document.querySelectorAll(".myClass");

+HTML, CSS, and JS code examples can be found selecting-dom-elements folder.
+You can also view the examples in the browser by openning up the index.html file in your browser of choice.

 ## Manipulating DOM elements

 HTML DOM elements can be manipulated in the browser in a couple of different ways: